0x78654C/xTerminal/README.md

                  Ollama parameters:
-                 cgpt -l                            : Will list the Ollama models. cgpt -m <model_name>               : Set mode to use with Ollama. cgpt -sm <model_name>              : Set a specific model to use for Ollama. cgpt -cm                           : Display current used Ollama model. cgpt -o <question_you_want_to_ask> : Display the answer for your question with Ollama.
+                 cgpt -l                            : Will list the Ollama models. cgpt -m <model_name>               : Set model to use with Ollama. cgpt -sm <model_name>              : Set a specific model to use for Ollama. cgpt -cm                           : Display current used Ollama model. cgpt -o <question_you_want_to_ask> : Display the answer for your question with Ollama.